strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 ## Current situation

-When a user scales a cluster up by adding new brokers, they would like to use the newly added brokers to host already existing partition replicas and not only for the newly created ones.
+When a user scales a cluster up by adding new brokers, they would like to use the newly added brokers to host already existing topics' partitions and not only for the newly created ones.
-At the same time, in order to scale the cluster down, the brokers to be removed must not host partition replicas otherwise the operation is not allowed (more details on proposal [049](https://github.com/strimzi/proposals/blob/main/049-prevent-broker-scale-down-if-it-contains-partition-replicas.md)).
+At the same time, in order to scale the cluster down, the brokers to be removed must not host topics' partitions otherwise the operation is not allowed (more details on proposal [049](https://github.com/strimzi/proposals/blob/main/049-prevent-broker-scale-down-if-it-contains-partition-replicas.md)).
-The way the user has to move partition replicas in the above scenarios is via the Cruise Control integration by using the `KafkaRebalance` custom resource.
+The way the user has to move topics' partitions in the above scenarios is via the Cruise Control integration by using the `KafkaRebalance` custom resource.

 Currently, there is no automatic rebalancing when the user scales the cluster up or down.
 It means that:

-* after scaling the cluster up, in order to rebalance the cluster and move some partition replicas to the newly added brokers, the user has to manually create a `KafkaRebalance` custom resource using the `spec.mode: add-brokers` mode with the new brokers' IDs set on the `spec.brokers` field.
+* after scaling the cluster up, in order to rebalance the cluster and move some topics' partitions to the newly added brokers, the user has to manually create a `KafkaRebalance` custom resource using the `spec.mode: add-brokers` mode with the new brokers' IDs set on the `spec.brokers` field.
-* before scaling the cluster down, in order to rebalance the cluster and move partition replicas off the brokers to be removed, the user has to manually create a `KafkaRebalance` custom resource using the `spec.mode: remove-brokers` mode with the IDs of the brokers to be removed set on the `spec.brokers` field.
+* before scaling the cluster down, in order to rebalance the cluster and move topics' partitions off the brokers to be removed, the user has to manually create a `KafkaRebalance` custom resource using the `spec.mode: remove-brokers` mode with the IDs of the brokers to be removed set on the `spec.brokers` field.

 For more details, the proposal [035](https://github.com/strimzi/proposals/blob/main/035-rebalance-types-scaling-brokers.md) introduced the rebalancing modes mentioned above, which will be also referenced across this proposal.